 With victory at the newly reinstated Welsh Cup, the club returned to European competition for the first time in four years and Cyclones contested the IKF Europa Cup first round in Slovakia.

 Cyclones’ return to the Regional League in 2017 was triumphant.
-With close losses to the powerhouse clubs at the top seeing us finish third, and with Bristol Thunder finally winning promotion to the National League, it should also have seen back to back promotion with the club taking their place in the Promo League – though, denied by the national governing bodies, the place was taken by Oxford City instead.
+With close losses to the powerhouse clubs at the top seeing us finish third, and with Bristol Thunder finally winning promotion to the National League, it should also have seen back to back promotion with the club taking a place in the Promo League – though, denied by politics off the court, the place was taken by Oxford City instead.
 The club entered two further teams into Welsh League that year and won the league for a third time in a row, with the newly named second team, Mavericks, suffering just one defeat along the way and becoming the only club second team to have ever won the league, as well as taking victory in the inaugural Welsh Trophy event.

 Over the summer of 2018, the club became the first in Wales to run Beach Korfball sessions and held a tournament at the Victoria Park Beach Volleyball Centre, Canton, developing ties with that club and Llandaff Rugby Club to use their clubhouse after sessions.
 Travelling to Turkey, Cyclones once again took part in the IKF Europa Cup first round after pre-season matches against England National League clubs, Birmingham City and Bristol Thunder.

-The 2018/19 season saw a third session added, in Llandaff, to embrace the second Cardiff Met campus there and to give the club a dedicated squad session for the first time in its history.
 Cyclones again contested the Western Regional League and finished fourth with Mavericks retaining the Welsh National League title to make it back to back for the team and four in a row for the club, with Cardiff Met Archers coming agonisingly close to a BUCS medal position when they finished 4th at National Shield but winning the Welsh Trophy.
-Mavericks attended playoffs to compete for a place in the Western Regional League but fell short; despite being first reserves, Mavericks were not invited following Bristol City’s withdrawal from the 2019/20 season.
+Mavericks attended playoffs to compete for a place in the Western Regional League but fell short.
+Despite being first reserves, Mavericks were not invited following Bristol City’s withdrawal from the 2019/20 season.

 Through resilience and adaptability, the club has endured hard times and emerged stronger.
 Traditions intact, the teams play under different names but are all united as Bluebloods.
 The club’s Welsh motto, adopted in 2017 to mark its fifteenth year, “Chwarae am Calon ein Ddinas” translates as Playing for the Heart of our City, and the club will strive to continue growing and diversifying to ensure our survival and success over the coming years.